 There are also more small-scale investors compared to large-scale ones meaning there is now greater distribution and decentralization of Bitcoin.
 This could hint at a price uptrend as more individual investors are looking to buy Bitcoin.

 Technical analysis takes into account the price history and current trends to attempt and predict future prices.
-Recently, Bitcoin’s price surged and almost hit the $60,000 mark.
+Last year, Bitcoin’s price surged and almost hit the $68,000 mark.
 This is a huge increase compared to where the price was a few years ago.

-For instance, just last year in 2020, Bitcoin traded for as low as $4,944.
-Towards the end of the year, it hit more than $28,000 and is now playing above the $50,000 mark.
+For instance, in 2020 Bitcoin traded for as low as $4,944.
+Towards the end of the year, it hit more than $28,000.
 This is a good indication for technical analysis.

 Sentiment analysis is simply studying what people are saying about Bitcoin or reacting to it right now.
 We can determine whether Bitcoin will experience a bullish or bearish market based on the current conversation around it.
 So far, social media and the publishing media are abuzz with news about Bitcoin.